wspr-ncsu/sms-phishing/README.md

 # SMS Phishing Code and Data Releases

-This repository holds code, data, and documents relating to our paper "On SMS Phishing Tactics and Infrastructure."
+This repository holds data, and documents relating to our paper "On SMS Phishing Tactics and Infrastructure."

 # Contents